a312863063/generators-with-stylegan2/README_EN.md

 ![Image text](https://github.com/a312863063/generators-with-stylegan2/blob/master/examples/SMVC_solution/solution2.png)

 # Operation steps
-&emsp;&emsp;1.Download the corresponding model according to the .txt address in the networks folder and place it in this location<br/>
+&emsp;&emsp;1.Download the corresponding model according to the address in 'networks/download model from Google Drive.txt',and place the model in the 'networks' folder<br/>
-&emsp;&emsp;2.Select the corresponding model and generation number in main.py and run it.<br/>
+&emsp;&emsp;2.Select the corresponding model and generated number in main.py and run it.<br/>
 <br /><br /><br />

 # Giveaway: Attribute Editor based on StyleGAN2